Planet Fitness Continues to Target Non-Gym Goers, Rely on Existing Franchisees

-Data suggests an increasing number of Planet Fitness clubs are run by veteran operators with experience in multiple markets.
-Company CEO Chris Rondeau intends to rely on these franchise groups to grow the company's footprint.

-Planet Fitness CEO Chris Rondeau re-emphasized the company’s focus on targeting non-gym goers, as well as relying on the growth of existing franchisees, in a recent Bloomberg interview.
+CEO Chris Rondeau re-emphasized the company’s focus on targeting non-gym goers, as well as relying on the growth of existing franchisees, during a recent Bloomberg interview.

-Ninety percent of new Planet Fitness clubs are currently opened by existing franchisees, Rondeau told host Vonnie Quinn during the Dec.
+Ninety percent of new Planet Fitness clubs are opened by existing franchisees, Rondeau told host Vonnie Quinn during the Dec.
 29 broadcast.
 This suggests an increasing number of Planet Fitness clubs are run by veteran operators with experience in multiple markets.

 “They're opening their 10th or 25th unit for example,” Rondeau said of franchisees.
 “So they’re a very strong franchise base, a very good operator, that continues to drive our momentum.”